 Clerkship Directors, Elective Course Directors, and the Assistant Dean for Clinical Curriculum will monitor this policy for compliance.
 Students will be advised to report violations to this policy by one of several ways.
 The student may directly report the violation to the clerkship/elective course director.
 Students may also directly report the violation to the Assistant Dean for Clinical Curriculum.
 At the end of each clerkship and elective course, students will be asked about course/clerkship compliance with the student duty hours policy on the course/clerkship evaluation form.
 The responses to the course evaluation form will be anonymous, and they will be reviewed by the Assistant Dean for Clinical Curriculum and the Clerkship Director.
-Additionally, students may anonymously report duty hour violations at any time through an on-line reporting system at https://www.ccny.cuny.edu/csom/clinical-rotation-duty-hours-policy-0 that will be reviewed by the Assistant Dean for Clinical Curriculum.
+Additionally, students may anonymously report duty hour violations at any time through an on-line reporting system that will be reviewed by the Assistant Dean for Clinical Curriculum.